 In the business segment Fresenius Vamed, sales for longterm production contracts are recognized using the percentage of completion (PoC) method when the accounting conditions are met.
 The sales to be recognized are calculated as a percentage of the costs already incurred based on the estimated total cost of the contract, milestones laid down in the contract or the percentage of completion.
 Profits are only recognized when the outcome of a production contract accounted for using the PoC method can be measured reliably.

-Any tax assessed by governmental authorities that is incurred as a result of a revenue transaction is reported on a net basis, i.e. excluded from revenues.
+Any tax assessed by a governmental authority that is incurred as a result of a revenue transaction (e. g. sales tax) is excluded from revenues and reported on a net basis.

 e) Government grants